golemfactory/golem-sdk-react/packages/react/README.md

 ## Demo application

 Sometimes it's easier to learn by example.
 That's why we've created a demo application that uses all the hooks from the SDK.
 You can find it in the `examples/react-with-vite` directory.
-To run it locally, first clone the repository and install the dependencies:
+To run it locally, first clone the repository, install it's dependencies and build the react package:

 ```
 git clone https://github.com/golemfactory/golem-sdk-react.git
 cd golem-sdk-react/
 npm install
+npm run build
 ```

 Then create a `.env` file in the `examples/react-with-vite` directory with the following content: